qixwang/mc-docs.zh-cn/articles/service-fabric/service-fabric-patch-orchestration-application.md

           {
             "UpdateId": "7392acaf-6a85-427c-8a8d-058c25beb0d6",
             "Title": "Cumulative Security Update for Internet Explorer 11 for Windows Server 2012 R2 (KB3185319)", "Description": "A security issue has been identified in a Azure software product that could affect your system.
-You can help protect your system by installing this update from 21Vianet.
+You can help protect your system by installing this update from Azure.
 For a complete listing of the issues that are included in this update, see the associated Azure Knowledge Base article.
 After you install this update, you may have to restart your system.", "ResultCode": 0,
             "HResult": 0
           }